sraaronrock/wouter/README.md

 ### `useSearchParams`: search parameters

-Allow you to get and set any search parameters.
-The first returned value is a `URLSearchParams` object and the second returned value is a setter that accepts a `URLSearchParams` object with options.
+Returns a `URLSearchParams` object and a setter function to update search parameters.
+The setter accepts either a value (object, URLSearchParams, string[][], etc.) or a **callback function** that receives the current params and must return the new params.

 ```jsx
 import { useSearchParams } from 'wouter';